tridoc/tridoc-backend/README.md

 # tridoc

-With all the different startup methods you need to set the environment varaiable TRIDOC_PWD to set the password of the tridoc user.
+With all the different startup methods you need to set the environment variable TRIDOC_PWD to set the password of the tridoc user (usernmae is currently fixed to 'tridoc').

 On Unix you can do this with